 Robot Helpers Among Showcase of Digital Innovations Improving Adult Social Care – Digital innovations are being used by adult social care professionals to help them carry out vital services.

-Adult social care professionals now have the chance to take an in-depth look at a range of technology, including a robot helping older people with bathing and home care workers using technology to help share the care.
+Adult social care professionals now have the chance to take an in-depth look at a range of technology, including a robot helping older people with bathing and local in-home senior care workers using technology to help share the care.

 While the technology is not fully ready for widespread use, today’s announcement is the first of many schemes that will see robots becoming helpers to older people.
 Robots offer new ways for older adults to stay engaged and socially connected.
 While robots are not meant to replace human caregivers, they provide alternative solutions for older adults who can’t or prefer not to be cared for in a nursing home or assisted living.
 And they can save time, money, and energy for caregivers.
 Adult Protective Service workers use robots specially designed to safely and unobtrusively assist seniors with daily living, such as bathing, dressing, meal preparation, and medication reminders.